skip navigation

 Accepting a Commitment Waiver is required for all players registering for a Red or Blue team.

-My daughter is going to try out for a Red team.
+My daughter is going to try out for a Red or Blue team.
 When will my daughter find out if she made a team?

 My daughter is going to play in the White or Open division.
 When will she find out which team she is on?